PeachyDB-Inc/PeachyDB/Deployment/Tools-MonitorCluster.md

    leaderid is the nodeid of the current leader.
 The ipaddress of each node is listed so that it can be corelated with the output of <a href="https://github.com/PeachyDB-Inc/PeachyDB/blob/main/Deployment/Tool3-DescribeServerStack.md"> stack description</a>.

 5\.
-To check space utilization on the members of the server cluster utilize the following command, it is recommended that space utilization be checked every few hours.
+To check space utilization on the members of the server cluster utilize the following command, it is recommended that space utilization be checked once every hour.
    ```shell
    prompt> python3 peachydb_status_tool.py -utilization server-stack-name